contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ## Create project

 Open the console of your choice, create the desired directory and then change to it.
+The directory name reflects the subsequent project hostname.
+However, you can [configure this](https://ddev.readthedocs.io/en/latest/users/extend/additional-hostnames/) additionally.

 ```shell
 mkdir -p ~/projects/contao/contao-ddev && cd ~/projects/contao/contao-ddev